 About me

 I’m living in Belgium, in the province of Limburg.
-I am working in the Netherlands as a web and mobile app developer and software architect.
+I am working at Mensura as an application architect.
 I’m also the owner and founder of Klingeleers VOF, together with my brother.
 We are working for clients and doing projects for ourselves, also in the field of web and app development.

 My native tongue is Dutch (or Flemish actually), so there might be some spelling mistakes in the posts.
 I hope to keep them to a minimum though.
 In my spare time I like to run.
-I’m training to, hopefully, run my first marathon someday soon.
+I’ve participated in a marathon and some trail runs, with more to come.

 How I got to where I am now